Prismatoid

 Prismatoid with parallel faces A_{1} and A_{3}, midway cross-section A_{2}, and height h.

-In geometry, a prismatoid is a polyhedron whose vertices all lie in two parallel planes.
+In geometry, a prismatoid is a convex polyhedron whose vertices all lie in two parallel planes.
 Its lateral faces can be trapezoids or triangles.
 If both planes have the same number of vertices, and the lateral faces are either parallelograms or trapezoids, it is called a prismoid.